reltrans/reltransDocs/source/model_flavours.rst

 ^^^^^^^^^^^

 rtdist is a variant of reltransDCp.
-It self-consistently calculates the disk ionisation by calculating the geometric reltationship between the observer, source of illuminating spectrum and the disk.
+It self-consistently calculates the disk ionisation by calculating the geometric relationship between the observer, source of illuminating spectrum and the disk, thus logxi is not a parameter of this model flavour, since it has been replaced by the distance between the observer and the source.
 It also features a change to the previous boost normalisation factor for the reflection spectrum.
 The source is no longer assumed to be isotropic.
 Instead, the angular dependence is specified by the parameters b1, b2 and qboost (referred to as